Australian and international film poster art for 1980s genre classics.

 The first program broadcast on Adelaide television station SAS10 on 26 July 1965 was The Bobo Show, starring Charles ‘Hal’ Turner as Bobo the Clown.

 Turn the key in the ignition, depress the clutch and pull away from the kerb - it's time to hit the road (safely!).

 Celebrating the life and work of Graham Kennedy, 'The King' of Australian television.

 David Gulpilil has forever changed the way Australian film represents Indigenous people and their cultural heritage.

-Ten sound recordings with cultural, historical and aesthetic significance were added to Sounds of Australia for 2012.
+Ten sound recordings with cultural, historical and aesthetic significance have been added to Sounds of Australia for 2016.